Peel Hunt Boosts Mitchells & Butlers (LON:MAB) Price Target to GBX 335

-Mitchells & Butlers (LON:MAB) had its target price hoisted by Peel Hunt from GBX 325 ($4.25) to GBX 335 ($4.38) in a research note published on Wednesday morning, LSE.Co.UK reports.
-The firm currently has a hold rating on the stock.
+Mitchells & Butlers (LON:MAB) had its target price raised by Peel Hunt from GBX 325 ($4.25) to GBX 335 ($4.38) in a report issued on Wednesday, Digital Look reports.
+The brokerage currently has a hold rating on the stock.

-Other equities analysts have also recently issued reports about the company.
-Peel Hunt upped their price objective on Mitchells & Butlers from GBX 325 ($4.25) to GBX 335 ($4.38) and gave the stock a hold rating in a report on Wednesday.
-Liberum Capital reiterated a buy rating and issued a GBX 400 ($5.23) price objective on shares of Mitchells & Butlers in a report on Thursday.
-Jefferies Financial Group restated a buy rating and set a GBX 400 ($5.23) target price on shares of Mitchells & Butlers in a report on Wednesday.
-Shore Capital restated an under review rating on shares of Mitchells & Butlers in a report on Tuesday, February 23rd.
-Finally, Berenberg Bank increased their target price on Mitchells & Butlers from GBX 280 ($3.66) to GBX 430 ($5.62) and gave the company a buy rating in a report on Thursday, April 8th.
-Two research analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-Mitchells & Butlers presently has an average rating of Buy and a consensus price target of GBX 380 ($4.96).
+Other analysts also recently issued reports about the stock.
+Jefferies Financial Group reissued a buy rating and set a GBX 400 ($5.23) price target on shares of Mitchells & Butlers in a report on Wednesday.
+Shore Capital reissued an under review rating on shares of Mitchells & Butlers in a report on Tuesday, February 23rd.
+Finally, Berenberg Bank increased their price objective on shares of Mitchells & Butlers from GBX 280 ($3.66) to GBX 430 ($5.62) and gave the company a buy rating in a report on Thursday, April 8th.
+Two investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+The stock currently has a consensus rating of Buy and an average price target of GBX 380 ($4.96).

 Mitchells & Butlers plc manages pubs, bars, and restaurants in the United Kingdom and Germany.
 The company operates its pubs and restaurants under the Alex, All Bar One, Browns, Castle, Ember Inns, Harvester, Innkeeper's Lodge, Miller & Carter, Nicholson's, O'Neill's, Premium Country Pubs, Sizzling Pubs, Stonehouse Pizza & Carvery, Toby Carvery, and Vintage Inns brands and formats.